 Example modules are:

 This course is accredited by the Chartered Management Institute (CMI).
-This means that you can achieve the Level 5 CMI Diploma in Management and Leadership alongside your degree, as long as you have joined the CMI.
+This means that you can achieve the Level 5 CMI Certificate in Management and Leadership alongside your degree.
 The award is conditional on successfully completing the Honours degree programme in the appropriate module areas.

 If you are interested in undertaking part of your studies abroad, the Erasmus scheme may be of interest to you.
 It allows higher education students to study for part of their degree in another European country.